realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module3/README.md

 ## Tracing system calls

 Tracing system calls on Linux is useful for identifying security risks and tracing system calls, which reveal the intricate interactions between processes and operating systems.
 You can trace a Linux system call using the ptrace API and the strace command, and you can trace a Mac OS X system call using the dtrace system.
 Windows uses the GUI tool Process Monitor, and additional projects enhance system call tracing.
 Tools like Logger, LogView, and NtTrace leverage Microsoft's Event Tracing for Windows (ETW) capabilities.
 Across operating systems, tracing system calls remains pivotal for development and monitoring, anchoring system analysis and optimization.

+## Debugging with print

+The print statement helps you figure out what is going on with your code.
+You can use the print command to send messages to the screen as your program executes to help you find out how far it’s getting before it crashes.
+Or you can print out the value of certain variables as the program runs, which might help explain what is going wrong.
+If your code has a loop that doesn’t seem to be executing correctly, try adding a print statement at the top of the loop.
+Print out the loop invariant and any other local variables that might help you figure out what’s going on.